DarkGhostHunter/Lararut/README.md

 echo $validator->fails(); // false
 ```

+> If you need to compare two or more RUTs in your input, you're better using the [`same` validation rule](https://laravel.com/docs/5.8/validation#rule-same).
+In case of confirming a RUT, use the [`confirmed` validation rule](https://laravel.com/docs/5.8/validation#rule-confirmed).

 #### `rut_exists` (Database)

 Instead of using Laravel's [exists](https://laravel.com/docs/master/validation#rule-exists), you can use `rut_exists` in case your database has separated columns for RUT Number and Verification Digit.

-For this to work you need to set the table to look for, the *RUT number* column and *RUT verification digit* column.
-Optionally, you can set the connection using dot notation.
+For this to work you need to set the table to look for, the *RUT number* column and *RUT verification digit* column, otherwise the rule will *guess* the column names by the attribute key and appending `_num` and `_vd`, respectively.

 ```php
 <?php